BenJamesFleming/dtg-gallery/README.md

 > Use A String If You Don't Want Different HTML for Different Parts Of The page

+**E.G.**
-E.G. - default section, That Is What Gets Shown
+ * default section, That Is What Gets Shown
-     - overlay section, That is What The Users Sees When They Click On An Image
+ * overlay section, That is What The Users Sees When They Click On An Image

 > Use A Function If You Want More Controls Of What Gets Put In The DOM

+**E.G.**
-E.G. - default section, just show image
+ * default section, just show image
-     - overlay section, show image with caption, etc..
+ * overlay section, show image with caption, etc..

 ###### Simple Example
 ```javascript